IsaiahSama/web-server/README.md

 ```

 ## Downloading a file
-The database can be downloaded by using the following URL: `/download/filename.extension`
+The file can be downloaded by using the following URL: `/api/download/filename.extension`

 Where `filename` is the name of the file to be accessed.